Submission Guidelines for The Oxfordian (effective October 2015)

 - an underappreciated, or overlooked work on Elizabethan history.

 The Oxfordian is published once a year, in the Fall.

 MLA format should be used in preparing articles for publication.
 Modernized spelling is preferred in most quotations from old sources.
 Proposals for articles are welcome as well as full articles in manuscript.
-Letters to the editor are encouraged too.
+Letters to the editor are encouraged.

-* encourage articles suitable for the general public interested in writing, literature, and theatre, presenting a similar level of reading difficulty and detail as would be found in general interest magazines such as Harper’s or The Atlantic.
+- encourages articles suitable for the general public interested in writing, literature, and theatre, presenting a similar level of reading difficulty and detail as would be found in general interest magazines such as Harper’s or The Atlantic.

-* look beyond the Shakespeare canon to consider a wide variety of issues in the study of Elizabethan history, politics, literature, letters, publishing, religion, morals, science, sociology, and philosophy.
+- looks beyond the Shakespeare canon to consider a wide variety of issues in the study of Elizabethan history, politics, literature, letters, publishing, religion, morals, science, sociology, and philosophy.

-* look within the Shakespeare canon, through focused literary analysis to deepen our understanding of the evidence for Oxford and the relationship between the works and the author.
+- looks within the Shakespeare canon, through focused literary analysis to deepen our understanding of the evidence for Oxford and the relationship between the works and the author.

-* encourage debate and discussion of all issues in Oxfordian thought with the goal of drawing all who are interested in the authorship into contact with the SOF.
+- encourages debate and discussion of all issues in Oxfordian thought with the goal of drawing all who are interested in the authorship into contact with the SOF.